 Employee Wellbeing and the Safer Workspace

-One year into the worst pandemic since the Spanish Flu, people all over the world yearn for face-to-face social interaction.
+After primarily working remotely since the beginning of the pandemic, people all over the world are yearning for face-to-face social interaction.
 Relationship attrition has eroded all but the strongest of bonds, and even those strong ties are experiencing Zoom fatigue.
-The lack of in-person interaction is making life — and work at home — a lonely existence.
+The lack of in-person interaction is making life — and working from home — a lonely existence.
 Employees, for the most part, miss working alongside their colleagues.
 In some cases, the isolation is even impacting their mental health.

 So, despite the infrastructure, cultural and training challenges, smart employers need to consider their options and take action now to prepare staff for the return to the office.
 A failure to do so may not only erode morale, engagement and productivity… it could lead to employee churn.